 King salmon have evolved to favor larger rivers that require longer migrations, so they have the greatest need for stored energy.

-Silver (Coho) salmon, which spawn in tributaries, occupy the midrange on the fat scale.
-Interestingly, Silver salmon are known for their jumping ability, which helps them surmount logjams and other obstructions common in small streams.
+Silver (coho) salmon, which spawn in tributaries rather than lengthy rivers, occupy the midrange on the fat scale.
+(Interestingly, silver salmon are known for their jumping ability, which helps them surmount logjams and other obstructions common in small streams.)

-Fat levels within individual species may vary dramatically depending upon the specific characteristics of their home river.
+Fat levels within individual species may vary dramatically depending upon the temperature, length, and steepness of their birth river.

-In contrast, Bristol Bay Sockeye and King salmon, which have a relatively easy migratory journey, may have half as much fat as their Copper River counterparts
+In contrast, Bristol Bay sockeye and king salmon, which have a relatively easy migratory journey, may have only half as much fat as their Copper River counterparts.

 I hope this helps… let me know if you have any other questions!